kalxas/rasdaman/doc/main/02_inst-guide.rst

 Server Administration
 *********************

-This Section explains how to start up and shut down servers, as well as how to monitor and influence server state.
+This Section explains on how to manage a rasdaman service on a *lower level*: start up and shut down individual server workers, as well as how to monitor and influence server state.

-It is recommended to first study the previous section so as to under­stand server administration terminology used here.
+It is recommended to first study the previous section so as to understand server administration terminology used here.

 General Procedure
 =================